Sapein/ShelIac/docs/pModule_API.md

 ###### install(server, package_name) -> Sheliac_pRetval:Command(install command); Returns:0
 This function takes the server passed in and the package name, and then generates and returns the command to install a package.
 It sets Sheliac_pRetval to the command necessary to install the package (ex: `apt-get install gnu-smalltalk`).
 The return value is insignificant.

+This function takes the server passed in and the package name, and then generates and returns the command to install a package.
+It sets Sheliac_pRetval to the command necessary to install the package (ex: `apt-get install gnu-smalltalk`).
+The return value is insignificant.

+###### configure(server, package, config_location, placement_location) -> Sheliac_pRetval:Command(configure command); Returns:Bool(0/1)
+This function takes the server passed in, and the package name, and then generates and returns the command to setup the package through the implemented information.
+ADDITIONALLY, it may use placement_location to select the proper location, or if placement_location is not passed it, it must return a command to get placement location which will them the used by the proper fModule to install the location.

+If a package does *NOT* implement this functionality, it must set the return value to one.